takyai19/Automated-ELK-Stack-Deployment/README.md

 ### ELK Configuration

-Ansible was used to automate configuration of the ELK machine.
+Ansible was used to automate the configuration of the ELK server.
 No configuration was performed manually.
 This automated provisioning drastically reduces the potential for human error.
 It can also simplify the process of configuring multiple servers identically at once.

 The first part of the playbook implements the following tasks:

 - Install docker
 - Install python-pip
 - Increase virtual memory of the server VM
-- Download and install docker container sebp/elk
+- Download and install docker container `sebp/elk`

 The following screenshot displays the result of running `sudo docker ps` after successfully configuring the ELK instance.